ProFormA/proformaxml/Whitepaper_Introduction.md

 ## Files

 All three main parts of the ProFormA format make use of files in various ways.
-The following file elements present different ways to attach files of any kind to a task, a submission, and a response document.
+The following file elements present different ways to attach binary and plaintext files to a task, a submission, and a response document.

 ### The embedded-bin-file element